meenarania/REST-API-CLIENT/README.md

 #MENTOR#:NEELA SANTHOSH KUMAR

-Project Overview: REST API Client Application Objective
+#Project Overview#: REST API Client Application
+Objective

 The objective of  REST API Client is to develop a Java application that connects to a public REST API, retrieves data using an HTTP request, processes the JSON response, and displays the information in a readable format.
 This task demonstrates understanding of API communication, networking concepts, and basic data parsing in Java.